|

 for the assests bought, sold, and otherwise manipulated by private

+investment and commercial banks.
 Third, many of these very same financial institutions

 have recently sought enormous financial bailouts from the